Mental Health Awareness Month and About Me

 I have not helped others as I planned too.
 I was relatively healthy during the pandemic but like everyone else had anxiety and trauma.

 I’m typing this up on my iPhone, so I’ll keep this quick.
-I’ll make a list in how I’m different because of my mental illness.
+I’ll make a list of how I’m different because of my mental illness.

-1. At 17, my onset, my dreams of being a really good skateboarder were shattered.
-In two months I went from weighing 135 to 200.
+1. At 17, my dreams of being a really good skateboarder got shattered.
+In two months, I went from weighing 135 to 200.
 I was never consistent enough to be sponsored, but every kid has a dream.
 I still enjoy skating but never skated at an advanced level again.

-2. My future was set into question.
+2. My future looked gloomy.
 My Dad is an academic doctor and my mom is a retired teacher.
 They had resources and love to get me through my ordeal, but at the time it was unknown how serious my illness was.
 I took an IQ test to see if I’d do well in college or not.

-3. Starting a career as a librarian and moving to NYC was questioned if I’d succeed or not.
+3. Starting a career as a librarian and moving to NYC was questioned, whether I’d succeed or not.

 4. Recovery time takes longer than the episodes.
-My last episode in Fall of 2016 lasted three months but I was in a depressive fog for at least a year after that.
+My last episode in the Fall of 2016 lasted three months, but I was in a depressive fog for at least a year after that.

 5. Lastly, I encounter people with mental health problems on the streets and at work without being able to help them.
 People need family support or at least a network to help cope.
 It’s a problem larger than myself, having a month highlighting this can at least get people thinking.